What is SIGP?

 Do I need to have a summer internship/experience secured before I apply?

 No. At the time of application, students are not required to have a summer internship/experience secured.
-If selected for an award, recipients who do not have an internship at the time of selection must meet with their NCA career adviser to develop a search strategy.
-Awardees without a secured internship by May 31 will forfeit their grant.
+SIGP recipients who do not have an internship secured will be required to meet with NCA to develop an internship search strategy.
+Grant recipients must secure an internship and finalize their summer plans by May 20, 2026.

 I missed an information session.
 Can I view the presentation now?